ptabriz/FOSS4G_workshop/README.md

  __`Example 2.`__  Batch processing simple object operations using text editor

-* Create a matrix of Cubes with varied size and location.
+* Create a matrix of 20 by 20 Cubes with varied size and location.
   * In the text editor click on the __+__ icon to create a new textfile
   * Copy and paste the snippet below and click on __Run script__ button
   * The results should look like the figure below